KroshkaByte/Melnichanka/README.md

 - Enter the required information about the goods, brands, factories, and packages.
 - Click the `Generate Documents` button to generate the package of documents required for shipment.
-- Review the generated documents and make any necessary edits.
+- Verify all the data and create an archive with documents.
-- Download the documents in the desired format (e.g., PDF, Word, Excel).
+- Download the archive of documents in Excel format.
 - Submit the documents to the consignee as required.

 ## Database Pre-population